GavinMendelGleason/many_worlds/README.md

 agree them all in advance, which would make our application feel very laggy and it would not have the illusion of being a shared resource at all!

 Another way to achieve this same effect is with a CRDT.
-A CRDT builds operations which *commute in the first place*.
+A CRDT[^crdt] builds operations which *commute in the first place*.
 That is, it doesn't matter the order of the operations, when they are applied they arrive at the same final state.
 Of course this commutivity places a lot of